Top 5 Flat Pack Furniture Manufacturers in Vietnam: CompleteSourcing Guide

 Mistakes We See Most Often

-Miscalculating landed cost.
 FOB price is not your real cost.
-You need to factor in freight, the 20% reciprocal tariff (for US imports), customs brokerage, port fees, drayage, and warehousing.
+You need to factor in freight, applicable tariffs and duties for your importing country, customs brokerage, port fees, drayage, and warehousing.
 Container utilization, meaning how many units actually fit per 40-foot container, has a huge impact on per-unit freight cost for flat pack.

-Skipping timber documentation.
 If you are importing wood-based products into the US, Lacey Act enforcement has increased.
 Make sure your factory can provide species declarations, origin documentation, and chain-of-custody records.
+Buyers importing into the EU should be aware of the EU Deforestation Regulation (EUDR), which imposes similar requirements.

 Ready to Source Flat Pack Furniture from Vietnam?